How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Applicants must have a functional need for Medicaid-funded assisted living services.
 However, the level of care required varies based on the program.

 For assistance via a HCBS Medicaid Waiver, one must require a Nursing Home Level of Care and/or be at risk of institutionalization if not for the program’s benefits.
 What constitutes a level of care consistent to that which is provided in a nursing home varies by state.
 Most commonly, the need for personal assistance with Activities of Daily Living (i.e., removing and putting on clothes, cutting up food and getting it one’s mouth, using the toilet and cleaning up after oneself, transitioning from a bed to a chair) is considered.
 Some programs require a physician statement indicating that personal care services are required.
 While behavioral and cognitive issues associated with Alzheimer’s disease or related dementias are often considered, a diagnosis of dementia does not mean one will meet automatically meet the functional need for long-term care Medicaid.
+For memory care, however, one must have a need for specialized dementia care.

 For benefits via the 1915(i) Home and Community Based Services State Plan option, applicants must not require a Nursing Home Level of Care.
 Instead, an applicant must require a lesser level of care than that which is provided in a nursing home.

 For personal care assistance via Regular State Plan Medicaid, a Nursing Home Level of Care is not required.
 Instead, the need for assistance must be medically necessary.
-See functional eligibility criteria for state-specific Medicaid Programs & Waivers.
+See functional eligibility criteria for state-specific Medicaid programs & waivers.

 See Medicaid long-term care eligibility requirements by state.